Kaiyrly/eb-1a/3-improvements/README.md

    accessible by the Customs and Border Protection.
 2. The applicant can choose whether they want to:
    - Move right away to be vetted after arrival
-     (this is the default immediately available), or
+     (this is the default immediately available) or
    - Go through the old and safe process of vetting before their immigration.
      The upside is that they know